 Workers' Comp for the Self-Employed

-Workers' comp insurance, a requirement for most employers in most states, compensates employees who are injured on the job.
-The amount of coverage required generally depends on the risks inherent in the type of work performed.
-A roofing company, for example, will need to have a higher amount of coverage than an ice cream shop.
-But what if you're self-employed?
+Workers' compensation is a type of insurance.
+It covers the medical expenses and lost wages of an employee injured on the job.
+Usually, businesses are required by state law to have this type of insurance for full-time and part-time workers.
+The amount of coverage required generally depends on the risks in the type of work performed.
+For example, a roofing company will need a higher amount of coverage than an ice cream shop.

-Whether independent contractors (ICs) and other self-employed workers need workers' comp coverage depends on a number of factors, including an individual's own tolerance of risk.
+What about self-employed people or small business owners?
+Should they get workers' compensation coverage, too?
+Some independent contractors (ICs) and other self-employed workers need workers' comp coverage.
+This depends on several different factors, like the person's tolerance of risk.

 Workers' Comp: Self-Employed vs. Employee

-In exchange for this coverage, employees waive the right to sue their employer for injuries (although employees may still sue in certain instances).
-Most states require employers with at least one employee (and up to five employees) to purchase coverage.
-Some states, including Texas, don't require employers to have workers' comp insurance at all.
+There is an exchange for this coverage, as employees waive the right to sue their employer for injuries.
+Some employees may still sue in certain instances.
+Most states make employers with at least one employee buy coverage.
+Every state except Texas requires employers to have workers' comp insurance.

-If you're a freelancer, an IC, or a sole proprietor, you're legally self-employed and not automatically covered by workers' comp.
+For self-employed people or business owners, it is different.
+If you are a freelancer, an IC, or a sole proprietor, you are legally self-employed.
+This means you are not automatically covered by workers' comp.
 Workers not classified as employees receive a 1099 form at the end of the tax year.
+Most state laws do not need you to have a workers' comp policy.
+This is because there is no employer-employee relationship.

 When Workers' Comp Makes Sense for the Self-Employed

-In some instances, it's beneficial for employers to hire self-employed workers who have their own coverage.
-When ICs not covered by workers' comp are injured in the course of performing work for a company, they may either sue for injuries or resolve the matter in arbitration.
-Depending on the injury risks of the particular job, the contracting company may decide that the potential cost of injury lawsuits is not worth the benefits of hiring ICs.
+When independent contractors not covered by workers' comp are injured while working for a company, they may either sue for injuries or resolve the matter in arbitration.
+Depending on the risks, the company may decide that the potential cost of injury lawsuits is not worth the benefits of hiring ICs.

-But sole proprietors who neither work with companies nor hire subcontractors still may want to consider purchasing workers' comp insurance.
-For example, consider an independent chimney sweep who works alone.
-If he falls from the roof of a two-story house and breaks his leg, he won't be able to work for several weeks, at least.
-Even if he has medical insurance, the time away from work could be financially crippling without workers' comp coverage.
+Sole proprietors who work alone may want to consider purchasing workers' comp insurance.
+Consider an independent chimney sweeper who works alone.
+If they fall from the roof of a two-story house and break their leg, they will not be able to work for several weeks, at least.
+Even if they have medical insurance, the time away from work could be financially crippling.
+This is where workers' comp can help.

-If you work in a high-risk job, such as one that requires physical labor, you may want to purchase your own workers' compensation insurance policy.
-But even freelance writers, for instance, may be asked to carry workers' comp insurance as a condition of the contract.
+If you work in a high-risk job, you should consider purchasing a workers' compensation insurance policy.
+In general, higher-risk jobs are those that require more labor.
+However, even freelance writers may be asked to carry workers' comp insurance as a condition of a contract.

-Finding a policy for freelancers and other self-employed individuals may prove difficult, though.
-Large insurers may not see the point in selling such relatively small policies.
-But private firms that do offer such policies typically base the cost on the type of profession.
-Additionally, most states also have workers' compensation funds for those unable to buy a policy on the voluntary market (often referred to as the "insurer of last resort").
-These include the State Compensation Insurance Fund in California and the Workers' Compensation Trust Fund in Massachusetts.
+Finding a policy for freelancers and other self-employed individuals may prove difficult.
+Large insurers may not see the point in selling such small policies.
+Private firms that offer such policies tend to base the cost on the type of profession.
+Remember that workers' comp benefits vary by state.
+Understanding your state laws and how they apply to you as a self-employed person is essential.

 Questions About Workers' Comp and Self-Employment?
 An Attorney Can Help